 By calling 211 in Hawaii, residents will be connected with Aloha United Way, a free hotline for anyone looking for information, referrals and help on just about anything, including rental assistance or legal aid.

-Idaho residents can apply for legal aid services over the phone by calling 208-746-7541.
+Idaho residents can find COVID-19 updates through legal services here and apply for legal aid services over the phone by calling 208-746-7541.

-Indiana Legal Services Inc. allows residents to apply for free legal help by phone at 844-243-8570, or online here.
+Indiana Legal Services Inc. allows residents to apply for free legal help by phone at 844-243-8570, by dialing 211 or online here.

-The Iowa Finance Authority is providing assistance for renters and homeowners struggling to make housing payments.
-You can reach the organization by calling 515-348-8813.
+The Iowa Finance Authority is providing assistance for renters and homeowners struggling to make housing payments, with information available here.

-You can also apply for legal assistance through Kansas Legal Services by calling 800-723-6953.
+You can apply for legal assistance through Kansas Legal Services online or by calling 800-723-6953.

 Maine’s Lawyer Referral Service will connect you with an attorney at 800-860-1460, though this service is not free.
 Legal aid organizations that are more locally based and focus on specific issues are listed here.

-The Maryland Department of Housing and Community Development offers guidance for renters affected by COVID-19 here.
+The Maryland Department of Housing and Community Development provides information on applying for emergency rental assistance and other resources for renters here.

-Housing help and rental assistance resources in Masschusetts are available here.
+Housing help and rental assistance resources in Massachusetts are available here.

 To find legal resources that meet your needs, you’ll need to look at local options.
 Search here to find the right legal aid.